patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyCommon.md

 ### NewDeviceAuthenticationPolicyCommon

-`func NewDeviceAuthenticationPolicyCommon(name string, sms DeviceAuthenticationPolicyOfflineDevice, voice DeviceAuthenticationPolicyOfflineDevice, email DeviceAuthenticationPolicyOfflineDevice, totp DeviceAuthenticationPolicyCommonTotp, default_ bool, forSignOnPolicy bool, ) *DeviceAuthenticationPolicyCommon`
+`func NewDeviceAuthenticationPolicyCommon(name string, sms DeviceAuthenticationPolicyOfflineDevice, voice DeviceAuthenticationPolicyOfflineDevice, email DeviceAuthenticationPolicyOfflineDevice, mobile DeviceAuthenticationPolicyCommonMobile, totp DeviceAuthenticationPolicyCommonTotp, default_ bool, forSignOnPolicy bool, ) *DeviceAuthenticationPolicyCommon`

 NewDeviceAuthenticationPolicyCommon instantiates a new DeviceAuthenticationPolicyCommon object This constructor will assign default values to properties that have it defined,